TonyPhipps/tech-notes/3dprinting.md

 Like miniature figures with small surface area touching the bed... going
 - Ensure bed is clean.
 Initial adhesion could have been poor due to dust.
 - Ensure bed is not too hot for the filament.
 PLA can't take much more than 60deg celsius.
+- Add a part that is a very thin, short line to join the small part to.
+Height should match layer height, thickness should be about .8, and length should be as long as needed.
 - Consider adding a brim

 ## Warping
 To avoid warping with PLA...